-Senate approves tax incentive plan that faces House uncertainty
+Senate tax incentive plan faces House uncertainty

 Lansing — The Senate approved a plan Wednesday to offer more tax incentives to large businesses to expand or relocate in Michigan, but it now faces an uncertain fate in the state House.